Skip to main content

 Getting Started With the External Testing API

-2. Set up an outgoing webhook to send the CI job run ID on completion of a deployment.
+1. In the CI job, set up an outgoing webhook to send the CI job run ID on completion of a deployment to your third party provider.

 Did this answer your question?